 Mitchell is passionate about addressing the increasingly complex issues of today through solutions that are context-driven, locally empower(ed/ing), and oriented toward a more just and equitable world.

 Mitchell’s background in foreign policy, human rights and human security guide him to seek answers in collaboration with a diversity of voices to ensure that his relationships and work are grounded in a recognition of human dignity and respect.
 With substantive international experience ranging from Central and South America to Eastern Europe, he enjoys working in intercultural spaces and always strives to think critically about the connections and intersections within and between any given topics.

 - Human Rights and Humanitarian law and policy

 - Peace-building and transitional justice mechanisms

-He has a B.A. in Spanish and International Studies with a concentration in International Development from Centre College and a M.A. in Law and Diplomacy from The Fletcher School at Tufts University.
+He has a B.A. in Spanish and International Studies with a concentration in International Development from Centre College and an M.A. in Law and Diplomacy from The Fletcher School at Tufts University.

 He enjoys spending time with close friends, getting outdoors, and inundating himself with an embarrassing amount of pop culture.
-You can find him in Washington D.C., where he is mostly likely adoring the dog that just passed him on the sidewalk.
+You can find him in Washington, D.C., where he is most likely adoring the dog that just passed him on the sidewalk.